arjunkalburgi/writing/content/posts/Life Story 2020 Update/index.md

 ## The beginning

-I remember the first time I ever thought about usability and accessability.
+I remember the first time I ever thought about usability and accessibility.
 Back in 2014, my second year of Computer Engineering (CompE) my class assignment was to build a python game.
 Everyone was using pygame for their frontend but to me that didn't make sense - no one could play my game if it just sat on my computer.
 It needed to be on the Internet, where everone could access it regardless of their device or mobile OS (Android vs iOS was huge at the time).

 I complained to the senior year CompE students, and they answered matter-of-factly that we should put it on the Internet then.
 They taught me Flask and taught me about the Client-Server relationship, how AJAX worked, and even how to host the site.
 (It's still live today at [connectfour275.herokuapp.com](connectfour275.herokuapp.com).)

 ![my connect4 game](./connect4.png)

 But damn that site was/is ugly, 😂 it prompted me to start studying UX in my free time (starting with Don Norman’s Design of Everyday Things) and I became that designer CompE, advocating for it in other [group projects](https://github.com/arjunkalburgi/CloudyCar).

+This was the beginning of my dream to amass as many of the skills I could in order to build wholesome, user-centered products.

 ## Loving impact